Jōruri-ji: Main Hall

 The Main Hall (National Treasure) was constructed in 1107 and moved to its present location in 1157.
 It is an 11x4 bay hip-gabled structure with a tile roof.
 The bays at the front of the hall have lattice windows on the upper half of the two bays at the left and right, and earthen walls on the lower half, with wooden doors for the remaining 9 bays.
 Apart from using boat-shaped brackets on the corner pillars, the building is simple, with no brackets on the outer pillars.
 The plan is "nine bays, four sides", meaning that the main building is nine bays across and two bays deep, with a one-bay wide eaves surrounding it.
 The interior of the hall is wooden-floored, and a long, horizontal platform is set up near the back of the main building, on which nine seated statues of Amida Nyōrai are placed in a row.
 The ceilings of both the main building and the eaves are not paneled, but are "decorative attic" that exposes structural materials such as rafters.
 Of the nine Amida Buddha the central statue is taller than the other eight statues, and the space between the pillars in the center of the hall where the central statue is enshrined is nearly twice as wide as the other spaces.
 The pillars in this center are thicker and longer than those on either side, and the decorative attic is therefore higher.
 For this reason, there was a theory that only the center part of the hall was originally built as a small hall, and the left and right parts were added later, but when repairs were made in 1967, there was no evidence of such construction in two periods.
-The roof is currently covered with tiles, but there are records of it being replaced with cypress bark in 1207 and 1328, so it was originally covered with cypress bark.
+The roof is covered with tiles, but records of replacement with cypress bark in 1207 and 1328 indicate that it was originally bark-covered.
 It was covered with roof tiles in 1666, and the veranda at the front of the hall was added in the late Edo period.